aerian-studios/ignite-typescript-boilerplate/readme.md

 [React TypeScript Tutorial](https://github.com/DanielRosenwasser/React-TypeScript-Tutorial) is React rather than React Native, but has useful guides.

 [This post](http://blog.novanet.no/easy-typescript-with-react-native/) is a good run-through of the [react-native-typescript-transfomer](https://github.com/ds300/react-native-typescript-transformer), which allows us to skip the transpile step that we were using before.
-Thanks @wormyy for the heads-up on this.
+Thanks [@wormyy] for the heads-up on this.

+### Credits
+Created by [Matt Kane](https://github.com/ascorbic) at [Aerian Studios](https://www.aerian.com).
+Based on [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate), by Infinite Red.